ansaridan/jhu-data-engineering-team-5/README.md

 ```
 python3 etl_process/etl.py
 ```
+Alternatively, this has been configured as an airflow task in the `generate_database` DAG.

 ---

 # Using the data outputs
-After ensuring that the docker containers are running, and the ETL script has run successfully, you can interact with our data environment as follows:
+After ensuring that the docker containers are running, and the ETL script has run successfully, you can interact with our data environment as follows.
+We have configured our `docker-compose` to start each of the Jupyter Notebooks, Airflow Webserver+Scheduler and API apps, but it's worth checking that they are all up and running.

 ## Running automated reporting in Airflow
-- Follow the link in the running image and use the username/password in the Docker file
+-

 ## Running/Using the Flask API
 -